Robert Charles Zaehner: Sacred and Profane

 After Zaehner's initial works on Zoroastrianism, Mysticism.
 Sacred and Profane (1957) was his first published on another subject.
 It followed his assumption of the Spalding chair at All Souls College, Oxford.
 The book's conversational style delivers clarity and wisdom on a difficult subject, and along the way are found many illuminating digressions and asides.

 The profane side is first addressed with regard to the use of mescaline.
 Zaehner himself carefully took this natural psychedelic drug.
 He discussed in particular Aldous Huxley, especially in his popular 1954 book The Doors of Perception (pp. 1–29, 208–226).
 Next, the subject of nature mystics is described and appraised, including two examples from literature: Proust and Rimbaud (pp. 30–83).
 'Madness', it is also pointed out, may sometimes result in mental states that accord with those of the mystics (p.
 84-105).

 A chapter "Integration and isolation" takes a comparative view, discussing mystics of Hinduism, Christianity, and Islam, as well as Jung's psychology.
 Integration is described as nature mysticism joined to the intellect, whereby reason and the unconscious nourish one another (p.
 114).
 Isolation refers to Samkhya mysticism, whereby the purusa (the soul) and prakrti (nature) are separated (p.
 106-128).
 About the Hindu mystics, Zaehner contrasts Samkhya, a dualist doctrine associated with the Yoga method, and non-dualist Vedanta, a monism inspired by the Upanishads.
 The relative merits of Monism verses Theism, and vice versa, are discussed (pp. 153–197).
 Near the end of his conclusion, Zaehner repeats his view that the monist and the theistic are "distinct and mutually opposed types of mysticism" (p.
 204).

 Hindu and Muslim

 His innovative 1960 book compares the mystical literature and practice of Hindus and Muslims.
 He frames it with a theme of diversity.
-On experiential foundations, Zaehner then commences to explore the spiritual treasures left to us by the mystics of the Santana Dharma, and of the Sufi tariqas.
+On experiential foundations, Zaehner then commences to explore the spiritual treasures left to us by the mystics of the Sanātana Dharma, and of the Sufi tariqas.
 Often he offers a phenomenological description of the reported experiences, after which he interprets them in various theological terms.

 Following Surendranath N. Dasgupta, Zaehner describes five different types of mysticism to be found in Indian tradition: "the sacrificial, the Upanishadic, the Yogic, the Buddhistic, and that of bhakti."
 Zaehner leaves aside the 'sacrificial' (as being primarily of historic interest), and the 'Buddhist' (due to contested definitions of nirvana), so that as exemplars of mystical experience he presents: